 - Improve patient engagement

-- Deliver more personalized, efficient care
+- Deliver more personalized and efficient care